Cardio-AI/cmr-domain-adaptation/README.md

         └── visualization  <- Python modules - Plot functions for the evaluation and data description

 ## Dataset
-For this work a multi-centric heterogeneous cine-SSFPs CMR TOF data set from the German Competence Network ([link](https://www.kompetenznetz-ahf.de/en/about-us/competence-network/)) for Congenital Heart Defects was used (study identifier: NCT00266188, title: Non-invasive Imaging and Exercise Tolerance Tests in Post-repair Tetralogy of Fallot -Intervention and Course in Patients Over 8 Years Old).
+For this work a multi-centric heterogeneous cine-SSFPs CMR TOF data set from the [German Competence Network for Congenital Heart Defects](https://www.kompetenznetz-ahf.de/en/about-us/competence-network/)) was used (study identifier: NCT00266188, title: Non-invasive Imaging and Exercise Tolerance Tests in Post-repair Tetralogy of Fallot -Intervention and Course in Patients Over 8 Years Old).
 This TOF dataset constitutes one of the largest compiled data set of this pathology to date.
-The data was acquired at 14 different sites between 2005-2008 on 1.5T and 3T machines; further descriptions can be found in [link to study](https://www.ahajournals.org/doi/epub/10.1161/CIRCIMAGING.111.963637).
+The data was acquired at 14 different German sites between 2005-2008 on 1.5T and 3T machines; further descriptions can be found in [related papers](https://www.ahajournals.org/doi/epub/10.1161/CIRCIMAGING.111.963637) [1].

-Unfortunately we are not allowed to make this data public.
+[1] Sarikouch S, Koerperich H, Dubowy KO, Boethig D, Boettler P, Mir TS, Peters B, Kuehne T, Beerbaum P; German Competence Network for Congenital Heart Defects Investigators.
+Impact of gender and age on cardiovascular function late after repair of tetralogy of Fallot: percentiles based on cardiac magnetic resonance.
+Circ Cardiovasc Imaging.
+2011 Nov;4(6):703-11. doi: 10.1161/CIRCIMAGING.111.963637.
+Epub 2011 Sep 9.
+PMID: 21908707.

 ## Setup instructions (Ubuntu)